progweb/gpx2video/README.md

 If the `creation_time` field and 'GoPro MET' stream can't be found, gpx2video assumes that the video starts in the same time that the GPX stream.

-At last, you can overwrite `creation_time` value in using --start-time option.
-As this option is used, gpx2video doesn't
+At last, you can overwrite `creation_time` value or just set the video start time (if `creation_time` doesn't exist) in using --start-time option.

 "sync" command permits to test the sychronization process: